 *Please note: there is one exception - students enrolled on Master’s courses that begin in January cannot work during Christmas.

 Postgraduate research students (usually PhD students) do not have standard published University term and vacation dates.
 Postgraduate research students are regarded as continuing their studies across the full calendar year and have a 52 week term and therefore can only work up to a maximum of 20 hours per week.
 Any weeks where more than 20 hours is worked is a breach of the Student/Tier 4 visa conditions.

 A postgraduate research student may be allowed up to 40 days authorised leave in the year but this is not leave to allow them to work.

 The restrictions on working hours for research students applies until such time as the bound final thesis of their PhD is submitted to the Research Office.
 The 20 working hours per week restriction continues to apply after submitting the thesis but prior to the viva, and whilst corrections are being made to the thesis after the viva.

-If you are on a Tier 4 visa and are a postgraduate research student, the most you can work each week is in line with the conditions set out on your Tier 4 visa OR a maximum of 20 hours per week OR the requirements/conditions of your funding whichever is the lower.
+If you are on a Student/Tier 4 visa and are a postgraduate research student, the most you can work each week is in line with the conditions set out on your Student/Tier 4 visa OR a maximum of 20 hours per week OR the requirements/conditions of your funding whichever is the lower.
 In arriving at the lowest number, you must also factor in that any teaching or academic activity that a postgraduate research student undertakes must not exceed six hours each week.

 The immigration rules relating to work are very strict and breaking them, even accidentally, can result in your visa being cancelled and your removal from the UK, so you should ensure you adhere to the rules.
 Therefore, if you are unsure of how many hours you can do please contact one of the University’s International Student Visa Advisers at email@example.com before starting work.

-Additionally, because the rules around working in the UK can change, we recommend that you refer to UKCISA (UK Council for International Student Affairs) for further information.
+For more information, we recommend that you refer to UKCISA (UK Council for International Student Affairs) for further information.